-These criteria, each have recognised developmental stages that are described in rubrics that follow the progression of Beginning - Developing and Mastering.
-Mastering implies that the school is implementing the IPC at a high level.
+These criteria, called the 'Bottom Line Nine' each have recognised developmental stages that are described in rubrics that follow the progression of Beginning - Developing and Mastering.
+Mastering implies that the school is implementing the IPC at a high level (and can still be improved on).

-NISM achieved Mastering status for the first time in November 2013, and again in 2016.
-The school was accredited by the IPC as one of only a handful of schools in the world to have achieved this.
+NISM achieved Mastering status for the first time in November 2013 when it was accredited by the IPC as one of only a handful of schools in the world to have achieved this.